Dudu Topaz: Criminal charges and suicide

 In May 2009, Topaz was arrested on suspicion of ordering, organizing and paying for a series of attacks on top-level TV executives Avi Nir and Shira Margalit and showbiz agent Boaz Ben-Zion.
 The three were beaten by assailants and sustained serious injuries.
 Topaz was also accused of planning attacks against television figures Zvika Hadar, Erez Tal, and Avri Gilad, Israel Hayom editor-in-chief Amos Regev, his ex-wife Roni Chen, and her husband Haim Zenati, as well as a second assault against Ben-Zion after judging that the first had not been severe enough.
 Topaz allegedly went on this revenge spree because his show was taken off the air, and because he was rejected by rival channels and newspapers for which he offered to write guest columns.
 On June 2, 2009, it was reported that Topaz had confessed to having ordered the assaults.
 Topaz was later also indicted for drug possession, due to allegations that for the previous three years, Topaz had purchased cocaine from Ofir Sasportas, one of the other suspects in the case.

 He attempted suicide in his prison cell at the Abu Kabir Detention Center in Tel Aviv on July 3, 2009, after taking an overdose of insulin, used to control his diabetes.
 He was briefly hospitalized.

-A second suicide attempt on August 20, 2009, was successful, and at approximately 7:00 AM Topaz was found by a warden hanging in a shower (the only place without video surveillance) in the Nitzan Detention Center in Ramla.
+A second suicide attempt on August 20, 2009, was fatal, and at approximately 7:00 AM Topaz was found by a warden hanging in a shower (the only place without video surveillance) in the Nitzan Detention Center in Ramla.
 He apparently used the cord of an electric kettle to hang himself.
 He was buried in the Yarkon Cemetery in a funeral that hundreds of people attended.

-In 2012 several men who Topaz hired to carry out the assaults were convicted or reached plea bargains.
+In 2012, several men who Topaz hired to carry out the assaults were convicted or reached plea bargains.

+Personal life

+In 1988, Topaz had a brief affair with makeup artist Mati Halachmi, and they had a son named Daniel.

+In 1990, Topaz married Dalia Bar Sheshet (died in March 2019) a saleswoman from Bat Yam.
+They had a son named Omer and divorced in 1993.

+In 1997, he married Roni Chen, an English teacher.
+They separated after a few months but got back together.
+They had a son named Jonathan and divorced after his birth.